lucasbonner/welldoc/README.md

-Static website for personalized health using React & NextJS
+Sample static website for personalized health using React & NextJS